Trooper & Companions

 - "Morality is a matter for peacetime.
 It has no place in war."

-One of the Empire's greatest strategist and most successful field commander that has a reputation of never being defeated in any of his military campaigns.
+One of the Empire's greatest strategists and most successful field commanders, with a reputation of being undefeated.
 He was the mastermind behind the development of the Gauntlet super weapon.
 After its destruction, he led the Empire's campaign in capturing the Bastion on Corellia and hopes to use the intelligence stored in its databanks to defeat the Republic once and for all.

 - All Your Base Are Belong to Us: Together with Lieutenant Pierce's Black Ops team, he led an assault on the Bastion, which was the Republic's centre of commands on Corellia.

 - Anti-Villain: A mix of Type I and III

 - Authority Equals Asskicking: Even as a high ranking commander, Rakton is still a good soldier and excellent fighter.

 - The Cameo: Makes an appearance in Lieutenant Pierce's storyline for the Sith Warrior, where he sends you a holo-message just before Pierce sets out to help take the Bastion explaining the mission parameters and why you need to stay behind (they're running a False Flag Operation and the Jedi protecting it would sense you).
 He also gets name-dropped early on.